ihslimn/jet-engine-relations-clear-on-delete/README.md

 ## Description
 Removes post ID from related posts relation meta when post is deleted permanently.
+No setup required.